rpdelaney/l4d2-tourney-rules/legend.md

 The Swiss system is very popular in chess tournaments.
 That means there's some sophisticated software out there for managing Swiss system tournaments... for chess.
-I use chess software from VegaChess.com to manage the Swiss section of RBT 6 pairings.
+I use chess software from VegaChess.com to manage the Swiss section of tournament pairings.
 It's very convenient because it has several features that are useful for me that aren't present on other apps like Challonge or BinaryBeast.

 However, since the software is designed with chess tournaments in mind only, some of the output may seem confusing if you're not familiar already.